-- The designated person is informed of the uncollected child as soon as possible and attempts to contact the parents by phone. - If the parents cannot be contacted, the designated person uses the emergency contacts to inform a known carer of the situation and arrange collection of the child. - After one hour, the designated person contacts the local social care out-of-hours duty officer if the parents or other known carer cannot be contacted and there are concerns about the child's welfare or the welfare of the parents. - The designated person should arrange for the collection of the child by social care. - Where appropriate the designated person should also notify police.
+- The designated safeguarding lead is informed of the uncollected child as soon as possible and attempts to contact the parents by phone. - If the parents cannot be contacted, the designated safeguarding lead uses the emergency contacts to inform a known carer of the situation and arrange collection of the child. - After one hour, the designated safeguarding lead contacts the local social care out-of-hours duty officer if the parents or other known carer cannot be contacted and there are concerns about the child's welfare or the welfare of the parents. - The designated safeguarding lead should arrange for the collection of the child by social care. - Where appropriate the designated safeguarding lead should also notify police.